Guide To Selling

 Property Sellers Guide

 It’s a legal requirement to provide an Energy Performance Certificate [EPC] when you sell your property.
-This document details the average hot water, heating, and lighting cost, plus assesses your property’s energy efficiency rating.
+This document details the average hot water, heating, and lighting costs and assesses your property’s energy efficiency rating.
 It needs to be carried out by a certified assessor.

 You’ll also need to work with a solicitor or conveyancer, who will take charge of all the legal aspects of the sale.
 Solicitor’s fees for property sales are generally cheaper than for purchases and are usually set according to the price band your property comes under.

 These are the fees we will charge for selling your property.
-Contact us direct to get an idea of how these will work for your property.
+Contact us directly to understand how these will work for your property.

 Wherever possible, provide us with useful documents about your property, such as electrical and gas certificate checks.
 Any further documents or property information you can provide, like council tax band information or insurance costs for buildings and contents, will also be helpful, as many buyers like access to this information before purchasing.